-According to the Centers for Disease Control and Prevention (CDC), Americans get 71 percent of their daily sodium from processed and restaurant foods, and only a small amount of the sodium we consume each day is coming from our salt shakers.
-(1) I am not here to demonize salt or sodium in general.
-In fact, sodium is essential to our bodies functioning properly, and it’s one of the nutrients we need so we don’t end up with an electrolyte imbalance.
-The problem is that many people are consuming way too much sodium on a daily basis, filling up on unhealthy sodium-rich foods, which is why a low-sodium diet may be the right way to go.
+According to the Centers for Disease Control and Prevention (CDC), Americans get 71 percent of their daily sodium from processed and restaurant foods, and only a small amount of the sodium we consume each day comes from our salt shakers.
+Sodium is essential to our bodies functioning properly, and it’s one of the nutrients we need so we don’t end up with an electrolyte imbalance.
+The problem is that many people consume way too much sodium on a daily basis, filling up on unhealthy sodium-rich foods, which is why a low-sodium diet may be the right way to go.

 Sodium can naturally be found in some healthy foods, but processed foods and the meals people eat when they go out (especially fast food) are known for being overloaded with added salt.
 If your sodium levels are too high, first and foremost, cut out those unhealthy processed foods — and if you want to get your sodium levels back on track, a low-sodium diet may be your best bet.

 Are you interested in following a low-sodium diet?
 If so, it’s important to know high-sodium foods vs. low-sodium foods.
-If you’re just looking to reduce your sodium intake, I’m about to tell you some of the easiest and healthiest ways to do just that.
+If you’re just looking to reduce your sodium intake, read on for some of the easiest and healthiest ways to do just that.

 What Is a Low-Sodium Diet?

-The 2015–2020 Dietary Guidelines for Americans recommend that Americans consume less than 2,300 milligrams of sodium per day as part of a healthy eating pattern.
-Based on these guidelines, the vast majority of adults eat more sodium than they should — an average of more than 3,400 milligrams each day.
+- The 2020–2025 Dietary Guidelines for Americans recommend that Americans consume less than 2,300 milligrams (mg) of sodium each day as part of a healthy eating pattern.

 Best Low-Sodium Foods